The creatinine blood test measures the level of creatinine in the blood. This test is done to see how well your kidneys work.

-The test is done to see how well your kidneys work.
+This test is done to see how well your kidneys work.
 Creatinine is removed from the body entirely by the kidneys.
-If kidney function is abnormal, creatinine levels will increase in the blood (because less creatinine is released through your urine).
+If kidney function is not normal, creatinine level increases in your blood.
+This is because less creatinine is released through your urine.

-Creatinine levels also vary according to a person's size and muscle mass.
+The creatinine level also varies according to a person's size and muscle mass.

 A normal result is 0.7 to 1.3 mg/dL for men and 0.6 to 1.1 mg/dL for women.

-Females usually have a lower creatinine than males, because they usually have less muscle mass.
+Women usually have a lower creatinine level than men.
+This is because women usually have less muscle mass than men.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.